Jurassic001/AVR-2024/VMC/Docker_instructions.md

 # Docker Instructions
+### This guide is for building/running Docker containers outside of the Jetson's enviroment
 ## Docker setup
 - First, [install Docker Desktop](https://docs.docker.com/desktop/install/windows-install/)
 - Then, run `pip install docker` if you haven't yet